chris-pearce/scally/layout/README.md

 ## Further reading

-*Make sure to read the documentation within each layout Sass partial file as it will contain information about the layout module and it's implementations.*
+*Make sure to read the documentation within each layout Sass partial file as it will contain information about the specific layout module and it's implementations.*

 - [More Transparent UI Code with Namespaces -> Object Namespaces](http://csswizardry.com/2015/03/more-transparent-ui-code-with-namespaces/#object-namespaces-o-)
 - [CSS guidelines - The separation of concerns](http://cssguidelin.es/#the-separation-of-concerns)